 “With the smart city capability we are just touching on that higher wave of transition of people being able to communicate and interact with the environment around them.
 That could be physical assets that are around them, services that are available around them and the ability to not only get information but provide a two-way dialogue between an individual and their environment and the services that enable activities around that space,” Ingram said.

-This affects everyone, whether directly or indirectly.
+Smart cities affect everyone, whether directly or indirectly.
 People who live in smart cities or who are visiting smart cities have the immediate benefit of being connected to the governing body for information and services.
-The quality of their lives can be improved with better traffic management, waste removal, snow removal and more.
-Those who don't live or visit a smart city are affected simply because of the lack of connected services and communication available to them.
+The quality of their lives can be improved with better traffic management, waste removal, snow removal, and more.
+Those who don’t live or visit a smart city are affected simply because of the lack of connected services and communication available to them.

 A smart city also benefits the environment.
 Water and energy usage are sustainability issues, and a common thread across all smart city projects is how a city reduces CO2 emissions.